Adrixgamer78/SimpleCsBot/README.md

-﻿# SimpleCsBot
+# SimpleCsBot
-Simple base for Discord bots using Discord.NET
+Simple base for Discord bots using Discord.NET with a few examples

 - Works with interactions (slash commands, modals, buttons, etc..)
 - Works with text commands (prefix)